-In the few years that Dudley Academies Trust has been operational, our academies have made significant improvements in the results that our learners achieve and the performance of the academy overall.
-We have invested over $\pounds 10$ million in the fabric of our academies and the computing technology that our learners need.
-At the same time, we have hired outstanding teaching professionals and academy leaders who will ensure that your children have access to learning that inspires them to work hard and progress.
+At Dudley Academies Trust, we believe that the very best learning experience and outcomes are achieved as a result of great support for our students, high levels of teaching skills and the provision of an environment that supports learning.
+We are therefore investing many £millions in the fabric of our academies and the computing technology that our students need.
+At the same time, we have been hiring outstanding teaching professionals and school leaders who will ensure that your children have access to learning that inspires them to work hard and progress.

-Education, however, is not just about teaching, IT and
+Education, however, is not just about teaching, IT and school buildings.

-academy buildings.
 We are guided by a set of values which drive what we do and how we do it.
-We expect our learners to be driven and guided by these values as well.
+We expect our students to be driven and guided by these values as well.

-Working in partnership with parents and carers is key to giving our learners the opportunity to reach their full potential.
+Working in partnership with parents and carers is key to giving our students the opportunity to reach their full potential.
 This guide has been created to help us all work together.
-The aim is to ensure good behaviour in our academies at all times, so that all of our learners can achieve their best in class and come to the academy with confidence and enthusiasm.
+The aim is to ensure good behaviour in our academies at all times, so that all of our learners can achieve their best in class and come to school with confidence and enthusiasm.
 It is important that you understand what we expect from your child so that you can help them to live up to these expectations.